KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession4/docs/ws4-collaborate/1branch.md

 </details>
    {% endhint %}

-1. Take a look in GitKraken.
-It shows 'cocktails-branch' in the top toolbar and added your branch under **LOCAL** branches on the left.
-We've created a branch but the origin, GitHub, doesn't know about it.
+1. Take a look in your on GitHub in the branches dropdown.
+We don't see 'cocktails-branch' in there yet.
+We've created a branch but the remote doesn't know about it.
 We need to push our new branch info.
-(JAD TODO Change this to GitHub???)

 1. In the terminal type `git push` <i class="fa fa-share fa-rotate-180"></i> like we did before to push our changes.
 Oh oh!
 We got an error
    ```